 Faithful Friends leads the creation of Delaware’s Animal Shelter Standards Law, a national model for animal welfare.
-Shelters are now required to provide basic medical care to animals; extend a 72-hour stray hold to include cats; perform lifesaving steps before continues. euthanasia; and publicly post animal outcomes, ending the secrecy of mass killing.
+Shelters are now required to: provide basic medical care to animals; extend a 72-hour stray hold to include cats, and publicly post animal outcomes.

 Faithful Friends requests that Delaware’s animal welfare services be consolidated and moved under a supportive state agency.
 The state legislature appoints a task force to review.

 The Office of Animal Welfare is created and operated under the Department of Health and Human Services.